apguilherme/app-produtos-backend/README.md

-NodeJS API developed to be used by an React Native application, using JWT authentication and a MongoDB cloud database.
+NodeJS API developed to be used by a React Native application, using JWT authentication and a MongoDB cloud database.
+The goal is to add products and make orders.